 Studies in Language and Communication development show that children in outdoor environments use a greater number of nouns, verbs, adjectives, exclamation and more varied vocabulary.
 When scientists compared language in different early years settings: indoor classroom, outdoor classroom and natural environment, the children’s use of imaginative language was most prevalent outside.

-To become a sponsor partner and feature our KIDS THRIVE OUTSIDE blog on your platform contact us on firstname.lastname@example.org
+To feature our KIDS THRIVE OUTSIDE blog on your platform contact firstname.lastname@example.org